hl7ch/ch-vacd/input/intro-notes/StructureDefinition-ch-vacd-ext-immunization-medication-reference-intro.md

 ### Scope and Usage

-This extension is used to reference a [CH VACD Medication For Immunization resource](StructureDefinition-ch-vacd-medication-for-immunization.html) resource on a [CH VACD Immunization](StructureDefinition-ch-vacd-immunization.html) resource.
+This extension is used to reference a [CH VACD Medication For Immunization](StructureDefinition-ch-vacd-medication-for-immunization.html) resource on a [CH VACD Immunization](StructureDefinition-ch-vacd-immunization.html) resource.

 The [CH VACD Immunization](StructureDefinition-ch-vacd-immunization.html) resource itself only records the type of vaccine given to the patient using Immunization.vaccineCode.